Social

 * One of the supervisory positions appointed by the Group to oversee individual works.

 The Engineer Training Subcommittee, aimed at developing specialized technicians, offers various training programs for employees of the Group and partner companies.
+Especially, 1,972 employees have received the mobile skill training to build their skills since the start of training in 2010.

 image Our medal-winning employees